 Our membership and supporters care about wildlife – anglers, wildlife viewers, hunters, wildlife photographers, and other outdoor recreationists who believe in the conservation and stewardship of wildlife populations that define our state heritage.
-The Colorado College annual bipartisan 2019 Conservation in the West Poll found for Colorado that 69% “consider themselves a conservationist” and 73% ”consider themselves an outdoor recreation enthusiast.”
+The Colorado College annual bipartisan 2021 Conservation in the West Poll found that 94% of Coloradans agree that our state should find money to protect the state’s land, water and wildlife.
+The 2019 poll found for Colorado that 69% “consider themselves a conservationist” and 73% ”consider themselves an outdoor recreation enthusiast.”
 68% “believe it is important for states to use funds to conserve wildlife corridors used by wildlife for migration.”
 A study by GQR, commissioned by National Wildlife Federation this year, found that residents of Colorado and New Mexico overwhelmingly support efforts to protect the migratory routes of wildlife.
 Support reaches 85 percent in Colorado and 84 percent in New Mexico.

 Colorado’s population is projected to likely to reach 8.1 million by 2050.
 Development on our public lands, if not carefully planned with wildlife fully considered at the start of a planning process, threatens iconic native species such as mule deer, elk, sage grouse and cutthroat trout.
 Impacts have been documented by respected wildlife biologists, including CWF members and supporters.
 As to energy development, as Coloradans and Americans, we recognize the need for responsible energy development.
 Yet we also know that energy development need not, and must not, jeopardize our remarkable wildlife resource and the sustainable economy that depend on healthy populations and habitats.
 Similarly, trails-based recreation development must be planned in balance with wildlife needs.